 - assist or seek to assist you to avoid defaulting on repayment obligations;

 - inform you of finance and insurance products and arrangements that may be of interest to you; and

 - undertake such other activities as the law requires or permits.

 BMW and BMWAF disclose personal information for the purposes for which it is collected.
 That is, generally, BMW and BMWAF will only disclose personal information for a purpose set out in paragraph 6.
 This may include disclosing your personal information to:

-- BMW Dealers or brokers of either BMW or BMWAF so that they may use the personal information for one or more of the purposes set out in paragraph 6 or to assist BMW or BMWAF to carry out the particular purpose.
+- BMW Dealers or call centre operators or brokers of either BMW or BMWAF so that they may use the personal information for one or more of the purposes set out in paragraph 6 or to assist BMW or BMWAF to carry out the particular purpose.
 BMW Dealers or brokers may in turn disclose your personal information they have collected from BMW or BMWAF to one of their service providers;

 - to each other and other companies which are part of the BMW Group;